Competition Pork Spare Ribs

 I used Snake River Farms 100% Berkshire (Kurobuta) pork ribs for this recipe.

-I recommend purchasing St. Louis cut spare ribs for competition, though you can alternatively cut a full rack of pork spare ribs into a St. Louis-style cut.
+I recommend purchasing St. Louis cut spare ribs for competition, though you can alternatively cut a full rack of pork spare ribs into a St. Louis-style cut, and make bbq rib tips with the scraps.

 The great thing about the Snake River Farms ribs is they do come pre-cut in the St. Louis style, which will save you time during prep.